Back to All Events

 MS. MUSIC: Jackie Alper

-JACKIE ALPER was legend around the Capital Region folk music world, a familiar sight at folk concerts and activist events in the Capital Region recognized for her shirt covered with message buttons.
-The host of WRPI's popular "Mostly Folk," long-running Sunday afternoon radio show, her on-air support of folk venues helped make us one of America’s largest and most vibrant folk communities.
 Her massive music collection stretched back many decades, and on air she played a wide range of genres.
-Contemporary and traditional folk, jazz, blues, bluegrass, comedy, swing, Celtic, Gospel - you name it, were anchored by songs by such great progressive musicians (and old friends) Woody Guthrie, Pete Seeger, Ronnie Gilbert, Paul Robeson, Len Chandler, Bernice Reagan.
+Contemporary and traditional folk, jazz, blues, bluegrass, comedy, swing, Celtic, Gospel - you name it, were anchored by songs by such great progressive musicians (old friends and cohorts to Jackie) as Paul Robeson, Len Chandler, Bernice Reagan, U. Utah Phillips.
 Often you could hear her interview one of them on the air.
-Jackie was a force for good, a believer in speaking out, fun, humor and community; she was blunt about the need for cultural change; and just plain showed up.
+Jackie was a charming force for good, a believer in speaking out, fun, humor and community, music for social change; and she just plain showed up.
 She believed in America and was a role model for all of us.

-Ms. Music: the Jackie Alper Story is a musical play written and directed by Andy Spence (with Sarah Dillon), founder & director emeritus of Old Songs.
-The show title came from Ronnie Gilbert remarks onstage at Jackie’s retirement concert from WRPI-fm in the 1990s - though she would revive the show for another year.
-Ms. Music was extensively researched thanks to input from family, close friends, co-workers at WRPI-fm, and more.
-Come hear Jackie’s tale and the music that animated her over the years, sung by regional musicians who will always love and admire her.
+Ms. Music: the Jackie Alper Story is a folk musical - narration and song - written and directed by Old Songs founder & director emeritus Andy Spence & Sarah Dillon.
+The show title came from folk legend Ronnie Gilbert’s remarks onstage at Jackie’s 1993 Eighth Step retirement concert from WRPI-fm’ Mostly Folk” (though Jackie would later return to co-host the show for another year).
+Ms. Music was extensively researched thanks to input from family, close friends, co-workers at WRPI-fm, an interview with Jackie by Ruth Pelham, and more.

 Later Event: November 14